feature-hub/feature-hub/README.md

 #### Feature Service Instantiation & Programmatic Versioning

-The feature service provider definition's `create` method is called exactly once by the feature service registry.
+The Feature Service provider definition's `create` method is called exactly once by the Feature Service registry.
 It should store, and possibly initialize, any shared state.
 The method takes the single argument `env`, which has the following properties:

-1.  `featureServices` — an object with feature services that are [semver-compatible](https://semver.org) with the declared dependencies
+1.  `featureServices` — an object with Feature Services that are [semver-compatible](https://semver.org) with the declared dependencies.
-1.  `config` — a consumer config object that is provided by the integrator
+1.  `config` — a consumer config object that is provided by the integrator.

-A feature service provider can support multiple major versions at the same time.
+A Feature Service provider can support multiple major versions at the same time.
-The `create` method must return an object with a so-called feature service binder for each supported major version.
-The feature service binder is a function that is called for each consumer.
-It returns a feature service binding with a consumer-bound `featureService` and an optional `unbind` method.
-The feature service registry passes the bound feature service to the consumer's `create` method.
+The `create` method must return an object with a so-called Feature Service binder for each supported major version.
+The Feature Service binder is a function that is called for each consumer.
+It returns a Feature Service binding with a consumer-bound `featureService` and an optional `unbind` method.
+The Feature Service registry passes the bound Feature Service to the consumer's `create` method.

-With this in mind, a simple counter feature service could look like this:
+With this in mind, a simple counter Feature Service could look like this:

 ```js
 function create(env) {